eushaun/obsidian-quartz-website/content/index.md

 I mainly wanted to build a simple website that:
 - Points to various side projects that I have been working on
-- Creates documentations on said side projects
+- Create documentations on said side projects
-- Is able to share and access notes anywhere
+- Able to share and access notes anywhere
 - (Maybe in the future) Create a blog

 Bonus features in using Obsidian to build the website:
 - Combines my personal notes with the website
-- A "bucket list" to track TODOs and accomplishments
+- A [[Bucket List]] to track TODOs and accomplishments